Understanding the True Cost of Clothes

 Carbon Emissions – Transporting freight loads of goods around the world can be done relatively cheaply when all that is accounted for are dollars.
-But as we pointed out in our last blog, there is a large footprint left behind by the clothing industry.
+As Upfront shows, there is a large footprint left behind by the clothing industry.

 Water and Pesticides – Cotton is used in the majority of clothing.
 But to produce enough cotton to make one pair of jeans, the plants require 1,800 gallons of water.
 That’s not including water used to cool machinery, dye the clothing, and more.
 While cotton farming is big business in the USA, the industry accounts for nearly 25% of all the pesticides used in the USA.
 Then nearly 75% of the cotton is shipped overseas.

 Landfill Waste – The average American will throw out 76 pounds of clothing this year.
 Next year it will be just as much.
 With over 325 million citizens, that comes out to more than 24.7 billion pounds of clothing headed to the landfills.
-Much of those clothes are simply unwanted: they’re not torn, stained, or ruined.
+Much of that clothing is simply unwanted: they’re not torn, stained, or ruined.
 The owner simply doesn’t want them anymore.
 Some of the clothing that is made with synthetic fabric will still be in the landfill 150 years from now.

 Cheap Clothing Hurts our Economy